-Find more information regarding the General Mills Bell Institute of Health and Nutrition and other company nutrition initiatives.
+Find more information regarding the General Mills Bell Institute of Health and Nutrition and other company nutrition initiatives on our Web site.

 One of General Mills' core values is a commitment to building an exceptional organization staffed with Championship People.